-The chemical process engineering option is designed to prepare students for many areas, including design, operations, research, and management.
-Recommended for students who want a broad background in chemical engineering, it provides preparation for employment in many fields, including the chemical process and petroleum industries.
+Recommended for students who want a broad background in chemical engineering, this option provides preparation for employment in design, operations, research, and management in the chemical process and petroleum industries and many other areas.
 It is also good preparation for graduate work in chemical engineering or other areas, both technical and nontechnical.